blackboxprogramming/blackroad-prism-console/docs/prism/PRISM_PANEL_SPECS_ASTERIA_SET_A.md

-# Prism Panel Specs — Cadillac Set A
+# Prism Panel Specs — Asteria Set A

-This document captures the drop-in Prism panel specifications for the Cadillac Set A release.
+This document captures the drop-in Prism panel specifications for the Asteria Set A release.
 Each panel is designed for hardened deployments, with explicit math, control knobs, telemetry, and Roadie 30 field notes.

 ## 1. Verifiable Compute (SNARK / zkVM)